 President and Founder

 Laurie is a senior consultant who has worked in organizational consulting, team development and management since 1993.
 A seasoned graphic facilitator and trainer, she has designed and delivered numerous programs incorporating Grove Storymaps™ and experience-based training for corporations and public-benefit organizations.
+In entrepreneurial and turn-around situations she has successfully managed rapidly changing organizations.
 Laurie has an M.B.A from Simmons Graduate School of Management, with an emphasis on organizational development, and a B.S. in natural resource conservation from the University of California, Berkeley.